 Listening Comprehension and Oral Fluency III

-All IFP Preparation students who achieve a grade of "C" or better in a course will be permitted to advance to the next course in the sequence.
+All IFP Bridging students who achieve a grade of "C" or better in a course will be permitted to advance to the next course in the sequence.
 Students who achieve a grade of "C-" or lower in any course will be required to repeat that course.
 Students repeating courses will not have the original grade removed from the transcript.
-The transcript will indicate both the grade for the original attempt and the repeated course.
+The transcript will indicate the grade for both the first attempt and the repeated course.

-Grades for IFP Preparation courses are not used in the calculation of grade point averages for academic programs.
-In addition, IFP Preparation courses may not be used for credit toward an academic program.
+Grades for IFP Bridging courses are not used in the calculation of grade point averages for degree programs unless specifically allowed by that program.
+In addition, IFP Bridging courses may not be used for credit toward a degree program unless specifically allowed by that program.

 Students admitted to IFP Bridging cannot submit English language proficiency scores for early exit from the program after the first day of IFP classes.